GravityKit/GravityView/readme.txt

 * Fixed: Date range search not working
 * Fixed: Display fields with calculation enabled on the Edit Entry view
 * Fixed: Large images in a gallery not resizing (when using [.gv-gallery](http://docs.gravityview.co/article/247-create-a-gallery))
+* Tweak: Start and end date in search are included in the results

 __Developer Notes:__